Select Category

 by Mark Adams

 So you’ve decided to plant a garden again this year.
 Only this time, you’ll get rid of those weeds before they grow seven feet tall.
-And you’ll put up a fence to keep out the critters.
-And you’ll remember that plants need food – fertilizer – to grow big and strong.
-And this time you’ll even kick it up a notch by starting your flowers and vegetables from seed!
+You’ll put up a fence to keep out the critters.
+You’ll remember that plants need food — fertilizer — to grow big and strong.
+And this time, you’ll even kick it up a notch by starting your flowers and vegetables from seed.

 • Choose a container with good drainage.
-A shallow tray, little flower pots, cardboard egg cartons, or even Styrofoam cups, with holes poked in the bottoms.
+A shallow tray, little flower pots, cardboard egg cartons, or even plastic cups with holes poked in the bottoms can all work.

 • Water the mix thoroughly, until water flows out of the drain holes.

-• Now, sow the seeds into the mix, poking them just under the surface.
-Some varieties need light to germinate (lettuce, impatiens and geraniums come to mind).
-They should be scattered on top of the mix and covered with a thin layer of vermiculite, which will allow some light to bleed through.
+• Now sow the seeds into the mix, poking them just under the surface.
+Some varieties need light to germinate.
+Lettuce and certain flower seeds come to mind.
+These should be scattered on top of the mix and covered with a thin layer of vermiculite, which allows some light to filter through.

-• Speaking of light, that’s the number one requirement for successful indoor seed starting, and too little light is the guarantee for failure.
-Since the plants will eventually go into the garden, a fancy full-spectrum gro-light is unwarranted.
-What you need is a lot of bright light, 18 hours a day, if possible, or the young plants will stretch.
-Even direct sunlight might not be bright enough in February.
+• Speaking of light, that is the number one requirement for successful indoor seed starting, and too little light is almost guaranteed to cause problems.
+Since the plants will eventually go into the garden, you do not need anything overly complicated, but you do need bright light for long stretches each day.
+If possible, give young plants up to 18 hours of light daily, or they will stretch and weaken.
+Even direct sunlight through a window may not be bright enough in late winter or early spring.

-• Heat – 75 degrees is ideal for germinating seeds.
-At a lower temperature, it takes longer.
-Below 55 degrees, they might not come up at all.
-Once the seeds have sprouted, you can turn down the heat.
+• Heat matters too.
+Around 75 degrees is ideal for germinating seeds.
+At lower temperatures, it takes longer.
+Below that, some seeds may not come up well at all.
+Once the seeds have sprouted, you can usually turn the heat down a bit.

-• Growing on – Water when the soil dries out.
-Don’t drown the little guys.
-Fertilizer is probably not needed until they they go into the garden.
-As the plants grow and the weather warms up in April, set the young plants outside for a few hours a day to toughen them.
-Otherwise, they won’t stand up to the first windy day in the garden.
+• As the seedlings grow, water when the soil starts to dry out.
+Do not drown the little guys.
+Fertilizer is usually not needed right away.
+As the weather warms and planting season gets closer, set the young plants outside for a few hours a day to toughen them up.
+Otherwise, they may not stand up well to their first windy day in the garden.

 Gardening Resources: